- Indiegogo is a crowdfunding platform for creative, tech, and community projects

 The platform has many loyal supporters, with over 4.2 million repeat backers as of July 2017.
 Currently, the most popular categories are games, design, and technology.

-Indiegogo takes pride in being as the world’s first crowdfunding platform.
+Indiegogo takes pride in being the world’s first crowdfunding platform.
 As of 2015, they have raised over $800M in crowdfunding.
 The best part about the platform is that if your country is supported by PayPal, you can launch an Indiegogo.

 Moreover, Indiegogo is the only mainstream crowdfunding platform that allows enterprise campaigning, donation-based crowdfunding, as well as equity crowdfunding through their platform.
 It also appears that their review process is a little more relaxed than Kickstarter’s.

 Therefore, if you are still at the concept stage and are looking to test the waters, Indiegogo is the place for you.
 Some of the top Indiegogo campaigns in 2016 include ONAGOfly: The Smart Nano Drone, popSLATE 2 - Smart Second Screen for iPhone, Mokacam - The World’s Smallest 4K Camera and RoccBox: The Portable Stone Bake Pizza Oven.
-Check out the best Indiegogo's campaigns in 2016.

 So, will you be choosing between Kickstarter or Indiegogo?
 Let us know in the comments below!